lizmat/raku-all-modules/melezhik/sparrowdo/README.md

 ## --task\_run

-Runs a sparrow plugin instead of executing tasks from sparrowfile.
+Runs a sparrow plugin instead of executing scenario from a sparrowfile.

 For example: